 Short Story Prize: Submission period: September 1 to October 31

 Nonfiction Prize: Submission period: January 1 to February 28

 Poetry Prize: Submission period: April 1 to May 31

 Please ensure you submit your entry during the appropriate submission period.
 For example, we will not accept entries for Poetry during the Short Story Prize submission period.

 The deadline is at 11:59 p.m.
 ET on the day of the competition deadline.
-Please ensure that if you are mailing in your submission that the envelope is postmarked before or on deadline.

 Why is the time deadline set for 11:59 p.m.
 EST?